Iris minutoaurea: Cultivation

 It can be grown in a bulb frame to survive a cold winter or over-watering.

 It likes to grow in humus-rich, well-drained, neutral to acidic soils.

 It prefers positions in full sun but may tolerate part shade.

 It does not like positions that get a lot of water, preferring well drained, rock gardens and scree-like slopes.

 It can be propagated by division.
-They need to be divided when ever the clumps of plants get congested and it stops blooming.
+They need to be divided whenever the clumps of plants get congested and it stops blooming.

 It is best planted in September or March.
 The iris is untouched or undamaged by slugs.